mid2SUPAERO/Outputs/README.md

 ## Invited presentations:

-Design for Additive Manufacturing: Topology Optimization at  MDO_ML 2021 “International Virtual Course on Multidisciplinary Optimization and Machine Learning for Engineering Design” (MDOML-2021)
+Design for Additive Manufacturing: Topology Optimization at  MDO_ML 2021 “International Virtual Course on Multidisciplinary Optimization and Machine Learning for Engineering Design” (MDOML-2021) July 2021

 MDO in academia: From Classrooms to Research (and vice versa) 19/11/19 [at 2nd European Workshop on MDO for Industrial Applications in Aeronautics IRT SE](https://github.com/mid2SUPAERO/Outputs/blob/master/MDOinACADEMIA-compressed.pdf)